Board Election and Ballot Question Results

 How do our elections work?

 Shared Capital is a cooperative and holds democratic elections for its board using a one-member, one-vote process.
 We hold competitive elections which are held electronically to maximize the opportunity to participate.
-Our quorum required for a successful election is 10%.
+The quorum required for a successful election is 10%.

+We are always invested in having conversations with potential nominees.
 Nominees must be endorsed by a cooperative that is a member in good standing.
 We seek a board with skills and experience in a variety of realms including cooperative governance, finance, lending, investing, law, marketing, member engagement, cooperative development, CDFIs, and all cooperative sectors.
 Most importantly we are looking for people who are committed to our mission and our work and able to participate fully on the board and at least one committee.